 Office of Service-Learning and Community Engagement

 Service-learning courses emphasize hands-on tasks that address real-world concerns as a venue for educational growth.
-The service experience provides a context for testing, observing, or trying out discipline specific –based theories, concepts, and skills.
-Similarly, the academic experience enriches the service by raising questions about real world issues and providing a forum for an in-depth analysis of those issues.
+The service experience provides a context for testing, observing, or trying out discipline-specific and theory-based theories, concepts, and skills.
 Through reciprocal learning and community engagement, service-learning helps prepare students to be full and responsible participants in both their profession and their communities.